-The Center for Mental Health has an adult case manager who provides outreach and wellness checks for chronically homeless people.
-The Center provides outreach to the mentally ill homeless population and

-City of Great Falls 2021 Annual Action Plan Page 33 of 47 conducts evaluations to determine whether symptoms of a mental disorder are evident.
+Many Rivers Whole Health has an adult case manager who provides outreach and wellness checks for chronically homeless people.
+They provides outreach to the mentally ill homeless population and conducts evaluations to determine whether symptoms of a mental disorder are evident.
 The agency coordinates with organizations such as Opportunities, Inc., Office of Public Assistance, Great Falls Rescue Mission, Salvation Army, and St. Vincent DePaul to provide assistance with housing, food, clothing and payee services.